Labour Division

 C-of envisaged productivity =

-Once the accounting period is over, it is necessary to valorize the realized productivity in order to establish the successfulness of the work offer made by the worker.
+Once the accounting period is over, it is necessary to valorize the realized productivity in order to establish the success of the work offer made by the worker.
 The realized productivity may be presented by a coefficient with the following formula:

 C – of realized productivity =